 Cedar and The Health Management Academy Analysis Uncovers Price Transparency is a Priority, Yet Many Health Systems Struggle to Communicate Financial Responsibility, Affecting Patient Experience.

-New York, NY — An in-depth study, commissioned by patient payment and engagement platform Cedar and conducted by The Health Management Academy (The Academy), found that many health systems are prioritizing patient financial experiences, yet still struggle to simplify patient billing and align it with revenue cycle management (RCM).
+NEW YORK - An in-depth study, commissioned by patient payment and engagement platform Cedar and conducted by The Health Management Academy (The Academy), found that many health systems are prioritizing patient financial experiences, yet still struggle to simplify patient billing and align it with revenue cycle management (RCM).
 The study examined practices at 20 of the top 100 U.S. health systems.

 Patient billing is often driven by antiquated processes and impersonal experiences, which can lead to consumer confusion.
 As a result, regulatory pressure has mounted to improve price transparency.

 The Cedar and Academy study, which included qualitative and quantitative analyses of 23 senior executives collectively managing more than $89 billion in operating revenue, found that more than half of executives identify consumer-centric financial experiences among their top priorities.
 In addition, 63% are aligning at least four of the eight points across the pre-, during- and post-care patient financial journey (e.g. scheduling, account creation, billing, final payment).